OpenDMA/opendma-spec/OpenDMA-Spec.md

 ##### §6.2 Identification

 Every object must have at least a single valued property (§3) with the qualified name `opendma:Id` and the “String” data type.
-This property must contain the String representation of the unique object identifier as defined in §4.
+This property must contain the
+String representation of the unique object identifier as defined in §4.

+> Implementation notes:
+> APIs for OpenDMA are encouraged to introduce a special data type for Ids.

 #### §7 Class info object